Civilian Casualties

 Geolocation notes (1) [ collapse]

-Reports of the incident mention that the strike took place on the road between Jilib and Baraawe, near the village Dhaytubako (or Dhey Tubaako), just east of the town Jilib.
-The coordinates of that area of the road are: 0.475148, 42.929292.
-Due to limited information and satellite imagery available to Airwars, we were unable to verify the location further.
+Reports of the incident mention strikes in the western areas of Mudiyah (مودية) district, for which the generic coordinates are: 13.904075, 46.233215.
+Due to limited satellite imagery and information available to Airwars, we were unable to verify the location further.

 Imagery: